 As part of their demands, the Maoists want the government to pull its troops out of strongholds in Orissa and release fellow Maosists from jail.

 Anti-Maoist operations, part of a decades-long conflict, have already been put on hold in Kandhamal, he added.

-The Maoist rebels have been battling the Indian government in several eastern states in an insurgency that has resulted in thousands of casualties since the late 1960s.
-They say they are fighting for the poor and the dispossessed.
+Maoist militants have been battling the Indian government in several eastern states since the late 1960s in an insurgency that has resulted in thousands of casualties.
+The group says it is fighting for the poor and the dispossessed.

-In addition to targeting police, alleged police informers and people the Maoists call "class enemies," the insurgents also are believed to have carried out attacks on infrastructure such as roads, bridges, railways, and power and telecommunication networks.
+In addition to targeting police, alleged police informers and people the Maoists call "class enemies," the insurgents also are believed to have carried out attacks roads, bridges, railways, and power and telecommunication networks.